ChickenMan-dev/Sivism/The-Holy-Catbook.md

 #### Part 2

 Siva was carried into a bright room with another human in blue wearing rubber gloves.
-She was placed on a cold metal table
+She was placed on a cold metal table the human that had taken her from her cage quickly held her down and a sleep gas mask was placed on her face.
+She wiggled and shook trying to struggle out of the humans grasp